wechange-eg/cosinnus-cloud/DEV-SETUP.md

 press Ctrl+C

-do
+then do (the docker-compose container must be running for this to work)

 $ docker-compose exec app su www-data -s /bin/sh -c './occ config:system:set overwritewebroot --value /nextcloud'

-(make sure that the container is running)

 You should now be able to visit http://wechange-dev/nextcloud and see the login screen